How Much Does It Cost to Hire a Personal Injury Lawyer?

 Different Types of Lawyers Charge Differently

-In the old days, lawyers known as “generalists” did a little bit of everything.
-They might write up a will for a client in the morning, and defend a different client against criminal charges in the afternoon.
+Two key facts many people do not realize about lawyers are as follows: One, there are many types of lawyers and areas of law, and two, depending on their type, lawyers charge their clients in different ways.
+All lawyers must pass a test to get a license to practice law, but they don’t all practice the same type of law.
+In the old days, lawyers known as “generalists” did a bit of everything.
+They might write up a will for a client in the morning and defend a different client against criminal charges in the afternoon.

 These days, generalists are mostly a dying breed, except in the most rural parts of the country.
 Far more commonly, today’s lawyers focus their work on one or two specific areas.
 You have tax lawyers, business lawyers, wills and trusts lawyers, criminal defense lawyers, and personal injury lawyers.
 Each of those types of lawyers tends to charge clients a little differently.

 All types of lawyers tend to share one common practice: most offer a 100% free initial consultation for new clients.
 You can talk to a lawyer about a legal matter you might want them to work on for you, and it usually won’t cost you anything.
 Note that we say “usually.”
 Some lawyers do charge for an initial consultation to avoid having people take advantage of them by trying to get free legal advice.